elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/event-loop-microtasks-macrotasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Tasks from the queue are processed on “first come – first served” basis.
-When the engine browser is done with the script, it handles mousemove event, then then setTimeout handler, and so on.
+  <div><strong>Interview Response:</strong> Tasks in the queue get handled in the order they are received.
+When the browser engine gets done processing the script, it handles the mousemove event, followed by the setTimeout handler, and so on.
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />